On North Carolina’s list of wonderful places, Asheville is among the top contenders!

 Nestled in the gorgeous Blue Ridge Mountains, this quirky mountain town boasts tons of fun things to do and unbelievable views.

-Last fall, we took our first ever fall camping trip there and LOVED it.
-We knew that we had to come back in the summer to truly appreciate everything that Asheville and it’s surrounding areas have to offer.
+Last fall, we took our first-ever fall camping trip there and LOVED it.
+We knew that we had to return in the summer to truly appreciate everything Asheville offers.

-There’s so much to do that there was no way to get to everything in one weekend.
-I loved our trip, but we only got around to a fraction of the things that Asheville has to offer.
+There’s so much to do that there was no way to do it all in one weekend.
+I loved our trip, but we only got around to a fraction of the things that I was excited about.

-For mid-range hotels (Best Western, Holiday Inn, Wyndham, etc.) we were looking at $180+ per night.
+For mid-range hotels (Best Western, Holiday Inn, Wyndham, etc.) we were looking at $240+ per night on the weekend.
 Which I just wasn’t willing to spend.
-Luckily, we don’t mind camping, in fact we looked forward to it!
+Luckily, we don’t mind camping, in fact, we looked forward to it!

 I found an amazing campground just east of the city that is perfect for summer camping in Asheville.
 Seriously, there is so much to do at this little campground and it is so beautiful that you don’t even need to leave it to enjoy your mountain getaway.

 The weather is perfect for summer camping in Asheville.
 Seriously, we couldn’t have asked for better temperatures.
 We were there the last weekend of June and the highs were around 85 degrees, with lows in the mid-60s.

 It was warm enough to swim, but not sweltering hot.
 It was also cool enough at night to sit comfortably around the fire.
 I recommend bringing shorts, t-shirts, and a light jacket or sweater for the evening.

 There are a multitude of studies that have been done on the benefits of camping.
 These studies suggest that camping isn’t just good for our mental health and well-being, but can also improve family bonds and relationships (Source: Wilderness Redefined)